ServiceNow Discovery may not be giving you everything you need. Keep reading to discover why.

 - Ease of integrating a CMDB and/or service management tool

 - Ease of data import, data integration, and deployment

-- What additional training and support costs are required
+- Additional training and support costs

 - Understanding of professional service options and fees

 It’s important to remember that the success and challenge of any discovery tool lies in its ability to capture the entire enterprise.
 This includes discovery, and transportation of data via network firewalls, Virtual Private Network (VPN) connections, Demilitarized Zone (DMZ) environments, and other isolated networks.
 This is critical to minimize the need to manually discovery, and manage, devices within your infrastructure.